-Step back in time when you visit the Grist Mill and Gardens in Keremeos, the last remaining mill of its generation in British Columbia.
-Bring the family and spend the day here.
-You can watch the grains get milled into flour, tour the gardens, and have a picnic on the expansive grounds.
-Better yet, stay awhile at the family oriented campground nestled in the shade next to Keremeos Creek.
+Step back in time when you visit the Grist Mill and Gardens in Keremeos, a Provincial Heritage Site and the last working waterwheel flour mill in British Columbia from 1877.
+Bring the family and spend the day.
+The staff are knowledgeable and are sure to make your experience as enjoyable as possible!
+You can watch the grains get milled into flour, tour the gardens, enjoy lunch, browse the gift shop, have a picnic on the expansive grounds or take in a special event.
+Better yet, stay awhile at the family-oriented campground nestled in the shade next to Keremeos Creek.

 Top Things to Do at the Grist Mill